Financial Sector Update for 08/09/2019: TRCB,OCFC,HCAP,SCM

 Top Financial Stocks

-Financial stocks were retreating in afternoon trading, including a 0.5% decline for the NYSE Financial Index while the shares of financial companies in the S&P 500 were falling 0.4%.
-The Philadelphia Housing Index was down more than 0.8%.
+Financial stocks turned mixed this afternoon, with the NYSE Financial Index falling almost 0.3% in late trade while the shares of financial companies in the S&P 500 were more than 0.1% higher, reversing a prior decline.
+The Philadelphia Housing Index was down more than 0.9%.

 Among financial stocks moving on news: